 Predictable monthly costs.
 This may seem like old news, but many companies don’t realize just how much they can save by moving their communications to the cloud.
 By hosting a phone system over the Internet, businesses are charged on an “as needed” basis, paying only for what they use.
 That makes cloud-based communication systems especially cost-effective for small businesses-eliminating the need to pay for the installation and maintenance of a traditional phone system.

 Get managed IT services that eliminate the hassles of working with broken, unreliable, or inefficient technology.
 The management of an on-site solution can be expensive.
 Because of the complexity of today’s communications systems, it can often take an entire IT department to manage.
 Cloud-based communications can alleviate the burden by eliminating maintenance, IT workload, and some of the more costly internal infrastructure, including servers and storage systems.
 However, if you are using Amazon Web Services and not Google Cloud, you might want to consider availing AWS managed services to help protect your business from any security breach event and also take quick action in case one does occur.

 Scale up or down based on users.
 Anyone who has moved or expanded an on-site phone system knows just how difficult it can be.
-Whether a business is growing, moving or sizing down, the cloud provides the flexibility and scalability the business needs now and in the future.
+Whether a business is growing, moving or downsizing, the cloud provides the flexibility and scalability the business needs now and in the future.
 And with cloud-based systems, businesses can access and add new features without any new hardware requirements.

 4. Vendor Management

 One vendor for everything.
 With cloud communications, a vendor manages communication systems off-site, and IT departments are freed up to focus on other high-priority issues.
 (Let IT get back to that email fix!)

 Instant updates.
 With cloud communications, service is outsourced, and upgrades are deployed through automatic software updates.
 This allows organizations to stay focused on their business and leave the upgrades to the cloud communications vendor.